dbookplatform/Dbook-Protocol/Smart Contracts/LegacyDBKCS.txt

     }
 }

-contract LEGACECSNEW is Context, ReentrancyGuard{
+contract LegacyDBKCS is Context, ReentrancyGuard{

     using SafeMath for uint256;
     using SafeERC20 for IERC20;